Root Cause Analysis (RCA) for Psychological Health and Safety (PHS)

 Root Cause Analysis (RCA) is a systematic process used to uncover the underlying organizational reasons why a psychological injury or mental health incident occurred.
-Rather than stopping at "human error" or an individual's inability to cope, RCA digs deeper to find the systemic factors—such as job design, leadership behaviours, or resource allocation—that allowed the incident to happen.
+Rather than stopping at "human error" or an individual's inability to cope, RCA digs deeper to find systemic factors—such as job design, leadership behaviours, or resource allocation—that allowed the incident to happen.

-Root Cause Analysis and How it Relates to the PHS Standard (CSA Z1003 / ISO 45003)
+RCA and the National Standard for Psychological Health and Safety (CSA Z1003 / ISO 45003)

-Under the CSA Z1003 and ISO 45003 standards, RCA serves as the component of incident investigation and the "Act" phase of the management system.
-These standards require a structured approach to understanding why a psychological injury occurred, ensuring the focus remains on organizational factors rather than individual traits.
+Under the CSA Z1003 and ISO 45003 standards, RCA serves as a mandatory component of incident investigation.
+It ensures the focus remains on organizational factors rather than individual traits.
+Investigation must prioritize Psychosocial Factors.

 THE EVENT